RandomSearch18/a-level-project/docs/readme.md

 6. As a user, I want to avoid any paths that are physically impassable
 7. As a user, I want to avoid any paths that are illegal to walk along
 8. As a user, I want to select start/end points by address
+9. As a user, I want to find a route starting at my current location

 ### Sprint 3 design